 Would we buy an IKEA kitchen again if we knew then what we know now?

 The answer’s a little complicated, but here goes.
 If we were renovating a house with a construction loan, or building a house from scratch and could wrap our kitchen budget into the mortgage, or if we were rolling in the dough and had $75,000 to throw at a custom kitchen, custom wood cabinetry would be where it’s at.
-We didn’t do that, and had to come up with the money for our new kitchen on our own.
-I would absolutely put an IKEA kitchen in again if I were working within the budget that we were working with.
+We didn’t do that, and had to come up with the money for our new kitchen on our own, and we’re then going to look at the different bridging loan rates available to us so we’re able to meet the mortgage payments.
+We would absolutely put an IKEA kitchen in again if we were working within the budget that we were working with though.
 One caveat though.

 Keep all of your kitchen receipts!